After a long night’s rest, you expect to rise feeling refreshed, ready to take on the new day. It can be a real downer waking up with back pain.

 1. You’re just sleeping wrong!

 Your spine is best off when it’s straight.
-It’s simple: unnatural bends and twists in your back can cause muscle strains and put pressure on nerves.
-Keep your back straight and you’ll potentially eliminate your back pain.
+It’s simple: unnatural bends and twists in your back can cause muscle strains and put pressure on nerves and discs.
+Keep your back and neck straight — you’ll potentially eliminate your back pain.

 Stomach sleeping is notorious for causing lower back pain.

-In most cases stomach sleeping will cause your upper body to arch upwards.
+In most cases stomach sleeping will cause your body to arch upwards.
 Hello, pain!
-It’s a good bet that this is the root of your problem; try to acclimate to a different sleeping position.
-Rolling to your side will be easiest for most stomach sleepers—put a dense pillow under your top arm to simulate the feeling of the mattress under your chest.
+It’s a good bet that this is the root of your problem.
+Try acclimating to a different sleeping position.
+Rolling to your side will be easiest for most stomach sleepers.
+A dense pillow under your top arm can simulate the feeling of the mattress under your chest.

 Side sleeping can help to relieve back pain for some.